SymfonyCasts/symfony5/sfcasts/ep1/webpack-encore-usage.md

 > $ is not defined

-Coming from `app.js`.
+...coming from `app.js`.
 That makes sense: we *did* just download jQuery into our `node_modules/` directory - you can find a directory here called `jquery` - but we're not *using* it yet.